dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/editing-and-deleting-data-through-the-datalist/performing-batch-updates-cs.md

 ## Step 2: Adding an Update All Button

-While each supplier in Figure 5 has its address, city, and country fields displayed in a TextBox, there currently is no Update button available.
+While each supplier in Figure 5 has its address, city, and country/region fields displayed in a TextBox, there currently is no Update button available.
 Rather than having an Update button per item, with fully editable DataLists there is typically a single Update All button on the page that, when clicked, updates *all* of the records in the DataList.
 For this tutorial, let s add two Update All buttons - one at the top of the page and one at the bottom (although clicking either button will have the same effect).

 Start by adding a Button Web control above the DataList and set its `ID` property to `UpdateAll1`.
 Next, add the second Button Web control beneath the DataList, setting its `ID` to `UpdateAll2`.
 Set the `Text` properties for the two Buttons to Update All.
 Lastly, create event handlers for both Buttons `Click` events.
 Rather than duplicating the update logic in each of the event handlers, let s refactor that logic to a third method, `UpdateAllSupplierAddresses`, having the event handlers simply invoking this third method.